 - Light cream cheese makes a cookie that is thin and crispy, but it sometimes gives an artificial aftertaste.

 - Parchment paper can be found in the grocery section with aluminum foil and reduces calories, as it eliminates the need for grease or sprays of any kind; it is virtually nonstick.

 - These cookies are excellent to freeze.
-I like to always have a batch (or 2) on hand!
+I like to always have a batch (or two) on hand!

 Some of My Other Favorite Recipes